Jac-Zac/HPC_Final_Project/note.md

       but for each tile I touch a part that is filled by the thread
 - [ ] Big run
 - [ ] Report

+# NOTE:

+There is an improvement of around 15 %
+From 3.8 to 3.2 seconds 8 threads 1 mpi task